SAP-samples/ui5-exercises-codejam/chapters/2.01-fe-fpm/readme.md

 However, the situation is not exactly black and white, as the [SAP Fiori elements flexible programming model](https://sapui5.hana.ondemand.com/test-resources/sap/fe/core/fpmExplorer/index.html#/overview/introduction) provides building blocks (macros), which are metadata-driven UI controls that can be used in any (freestyle) SAPUI5 application.
 This flexible programming model is perfect for our use case, as we already have a working freestyle UI5 application and solely want to enhance it - while learning about SAP Fiori elements and OData annotations along the way.
 The instructions given in this chapter align with the [the official documentation](https://sapui5.hana.ondemand.com/test-resources/sap/fe/core/fpmExplorer/index.html#/buildingBlocks/guidance/guidanceCustomApps), but are more detailed and more specific to our use case.

-At the end of this chapter we will have enabled the Fiori elements flexible programming model for our custom UI5 application.
+At the end of this chapter we will have essentially turned our application into an SAP Fiori Elements application.
+In other words, we will have enabled the Fiori elements flexible programming model for our custom UI5 application.

 ## Steps